-- 2. Increased number of young adults who are employed....3 young Adults were hired into competitive employment. - Increased number young adults participating in (or who completed) educational programs....1 Young Adults were connected to Vermont Adult Learning for educational supports.
-2 Young Adults were supported to stay in High School, 1 was able to graduate.
+- 2. Increased number of young adults who are employed....6 young Adults were hired into competitive employment. - Increased number young adults participating in (or who completed) educational programs....3 Young Adults were connected to Vermont Adult Learning for educational supports.
+1 Young Adults were supported to stay in High School.
+1 young adult was supported at college.
 1 Young Adults were connected to Job Corps. - 4.
-Increased number of young adults who have access to, and are using, a medical home....2 Young Adults were enrolled into a Vermont Health Care product.
-2 young adults were assisted in finding a primary care physician and were encouraged to get physicals. - 5.
-Increased number of young adults living in safe and stable housing....3 Young Adults was supported in their transition to safe and stable housing. - 6.
-Increased number of young adults who have caring & supportive relationships...6 Young Adults were supported to develop caring relationships through peer to peer work, Making Change group and the Real Game. - 7.
-Increase in young adults' strengths and protective factors.... - Young Adults were supported to develop their strength and protective factors through our Making Change group and through the Real Game. - In addition we continue to foster strengths by implementing the TIPS model.
+Increased number of young adults who have access to, and are using, a medical home....We continue to support Young Adults to enroll or maintain health insurance.
+We also continue to assist young adults with assist in finding a primary care physician and help to set up physicals and needed medical appointments. - 5.
+Increased number of young adults living in safe and stable housing....2 Young Adults was supported in their transition to safe and stable housing. - 6.
+Increased number of young adults who have caring & supportive relationships...We continue to support Young Adults with developing caring relationships through peer to peer work, several groups offered and developing the Youth Advisory Board. - 7.
+Increase in young adults' strengths and protective factors.... - In addition we continue to foster strengths by implementing the TIPS model.

 Through this model we allow young adults to explore their strengths in the natural environment. - 8.
 Improved mental health for young adults.